 The Jet JPS 10TS Series Overview

 The Jet JPS 10TS is actually a series of saws based around a common design and feature set.
-The saw, in terms of price and capabilities, is only surpassed in Jet’s lineup by the Deluxe XACTA Saw.
+The saw, in terms of price and capabilities, is only surpassed in Jet’s lineup by the Deluxe XACTA Saw (read our full review).
 Differentiating the various ProShop models are the material used for the included extension wings and the maximum rip capacity right of the blade.
 As might be expected, the price point also varies among these models.

 The JPS 10TS ProShop Table Saw, which Jet classes as a contractor saw but could be considered closer to a hybrid saw, is available in configuration featuring either 30-inch or 52-inch rip capacities.
 Further, each capacity is available with either pressed steel extension wings or cast iron extension wings.
 The lowest priced model is the JPS-10TS-30 708492K, which includes steel extension wings and a 30-inch rip capacity.
 The identical configuration with cast iron wings is the JPS-10TS CW-30 708494K.
 The two 52-inch models are the JPS-10TS-52 708493K (steel wings) and the JPS-10TS CW-52 708495K.